Breakdown (1997 film)

 Breakdown is a 1997 American action thriller film directed by Jonathan Mostow from the screenplay he wrote with Sam Montgomery.
 It stars Kurt Russell as a man whose wife is kidnapped by a truck driver after their car mysteriously breaks down during a cross-country drive, leading him on a desperate search to track her down and confront her captors.

-The film also stars Kathleen Quinlan and J. T. Walsh.
+The film also stars J. T. Walsh and Kathleen Quinlan.
 The original music score was composed and conducted by Basil Poledouris and performed by the Hollywood Studio Symphony.
 The film was produced by Dino De Laurentiis and Martha De Laurentiis.

-Breakdown was released on May 2, 1997, by Paramount Pictures, and is the final film featuring J. T. Walsh to be released in his lifetime.
+Breakdown was released on May 2, 1997, by Paramount Pictures, and is the final film featuring Walsh to be released in his lifetime.

 Plot

-Jeff Taylor and his wife Amy drive from Boston to San Diego in a new Jeep Grand Cherokee.
-Nearing the Arizona desert they nearly collide with a battered pickup.
-At a gas station the pickup's driver, Earl, angrily confronts Jeff before departing.
-On a remote stretch the Jeep stalls.
-Amy accepts a lift from a passing tractor‑trailer driven by Red Barr to reach a diner and seek assistance, while Jeff remains with the vehicle.
-Inspecting the engine, he discovers the battery cables deliberately loosened.
-After reconnecting them he arrives at the diner, where employees insist Amy never appeared.
-Jeff intercepts Barr's rig, but Barr denies knowledge.
-Sheriff Boyd searches the cab, finds nothing, and directs Jeff to the nearby town of Brackett.
+Jeff and Amy Taylor are driving from Boston to San Diego in a new Jeep Grand Cherokee.
+In the Arizona desert, they nearly collide with a battered pickup.
+At a gas station, the pickup's driver, Earl, angrily confronts Jeff before departing.
+On a remote stretch of road, the Jeep stalls.
+Amy accepts a lift from passing tractor‑trailer driver, Red Barr, to reach a nearby diner and seek assistance, while Jeff remains with the vehicle.

+Inspecting the engine, he discovers the battery cables were deliberately loosened.
+After reconnecting them, he arrives at the diner, where the owner and patrons insist Amy never appeared.
+Back on the road, Jeff intercepts Red's rig, but Red denies any knowledge.
+Sheriff Boyd arrives and, searching the cab, finds nothing and releases Red.
+He directs Jeff to the sheriff's office in Brackett to report Amy's disappearance.

 Returning to the diner, Jeff is approached by Billy, a seemingly slow‑witted mechanic, who claims Amy left with several men and warns him to avoid the police.
-Following Billy's directions, Jeff is ambushed by Earl, escapes by plunging the Jeep into a river, and is captured by Earl and Billy.
+Following Billy's directions, Jeff is ambushed by Earl.
+He escapes by plunging the Jeep into a river, but is soon captured by Earl and Billy, whose slow-witted nature was an act.
 They take him to Barr at an isolated hideout.

-Barr demands that Jeff withdraw $90,000 from his bank account, threatening Amy's life.
-In Brackett, Jeff can access only $5,000, so he conceals one‑dollar bills between two hundred‑dollar notes and pockets a letter opener, abandoning an attempt to alert the bank manager when he suspects Barr's accomplices are watching.
+Red threateningly demands that Jeff withdraw the $90,000 he says Amy claimed is in their bank account.
+At the bank in Brackett, Jeff can access only $5,000, so he conceals one‑dollar bills between two hundred‑dollar notes and pockets a letter opener, abandoning an attempt to alert the bank manager when he suspects Red's accomplices are in the bank watching.